This post may contain affiliate links. Read my full disclosure page here.

 Certain Tasks For Nap Time

-If I don’t have any chores or errands to run, I will work on reoccuring business tasks during this time as well.
-For example, on Monday’s I schedule social media, Tuesday’s I take photos or find photos that will go with my posts, Wednesday’s I plan and create content, and so on.
+If I don’t have any chores or errands to run, I will work on recurring business tasks during this time as well.
+For example, on Monday’s I schedule pins for Pinterest*, Tuesday’s I take photos or find photos that will go with my posts, Wednesday’s I plan and create content, and so on.

 If you are trying to finish your to-do list in a time frame this short, pump yourself up!
 Grab a cup of coffee, throw on some music or cleaning videos on YouTube, and get to work.
 You’ll be surprised at how much you can get done in an hour or two.